websanova/larapost/README.md

 ## Adding &amp; Updating Posts

-Posts should go in the folder specified by the config, by default `./blog` folder.
-You can the run the `larablog:build` command to add new posts and update existing ones.
+Posts, by default go in the `./blog/posts` and `./blog/pages` folders.
+You can the run the `larablog:build` command to add new posts and pages or update existing ones.

 ~~~
 > php artisan larablog:build
 ~~~

-The main key used for checking existing posts will be the `permalink` field.
+The main key used for checking existing posts will be the `identifier` field which by default uses the filename.

+The root folder name can also be changed in the config it something other than `./blog` is needed.
+But keep in mind the `larablog:build` command will always use the `posts` and `pages` sub folders.

 Note that the files are in markdown format and you can change the parser by overwriting the `Websanova\Larablog\Parser\Field\Body` parser.

-## Post Format &amp; Fields
+## Post &amp Page Format

 The post format should like like the following: